HEALTH KIOSK

 The experience gained from the Ylöjärvi and Lahti health kiosks is now ready to become more widespread throughout Finland.
 The model has been publicised by Sitra’s Municipal Programme since autumn 2011, and the objective now is to establish 50 health kiosks in Finland over the next two years.

-Sitra has compiled a basic health kiosk guide for local authorities detailing the experiences at the Ylöjärvi and Lahti kiosks.
+Sitra has compiled a basic Health kiosk guide (in Finnish) for local public authorities detailing the experiences at the Ylöjärvi and Lahti kiosks.
 The guide provides information to support the planning and launching of operations.
-The guide can be ordered from Sitra.

 Health kiosks in Finland